 - the upCnxState attribute set to ACTIVATED;

-- N2 SM information, including the transport layer address and tunnel endpoint of the uplink termination point for the user data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).
+- N2 SM information, i.e. Path Switch Response Transfer including the transport layer address and tunnel endpoint of the uplink termination point for the user data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic), or UE Context Resume Response Transfer.

 If the "MO Exception Data Counter is included in the request and Small Data Rate Control is enabled for the PDU session, the V-SMF shall update the H-SMF (see clause 5.2.2.8.2.2) for HR PDU Session (or I-SMF shall update the SMF for PDU session with I-SMF).